 After its promulgation, the relevant PRC anti-monopoly authorities further strengthened enforcement under the Anti-monopoly Law.
-In February 2021, the Anti-monopoly Committee of the State Council published the Anti-monopoly Guidelines for the Platform Economy Sector, aiming at enhancing anti-monopoly administration of businesses that operate under the platform model and the overall platform economy.
+In February 2021, the Anti-monopoly Committee of the State Council published the Antimonopoly Guidelines for the Platform Economy Sector, aiming at enhancing anti-monopoly administration of businesses that operate under the platform model and the overall platform economy.
 According to these guidelines, business practices such as deploying big data analytics to set discriminatory terms for merchandise price or other transaction terms, coercive exclusivity arrangements with transaction counterparties, blocking of competitor interface through technological means and unlawful collection of user data without consent, are prohibited.
 In addition, the guidelines included concentrations involving companies with VIE structure within the ambit of the SAMR's merger control review, if certain reporting thresholds are met.

 In addition to the currently enacted laws and regulations, PRC authorities have proposed certain draft regulations that would further strengthen unfair competition and anti-monopoly laws if enacted into law.
 In particular, on August 17, 2021, the SAMR issued the Draft Provisions on the Prohibition of Unfair Competition on the Internet for public comment.
 These draft provisions prohibit business operators from using data, algorithms and other technical methods to hijack traffic or influence users' choices, or use technical means to illegally capture or use other business operators' data.
-Subsequently, in October 2021, the Standing Committee of the NPC issued the Draft Amendment to the Anti-monopoly Law for public comment.
-This is the second draft of the proposed amendments to the Anti-monopoly Law.
-The draft amendment proposed to increase the maximum amount of fines that may be imposed on a business operator for violations of certain market concentration requirements to up to 10% of the business operator's sales revenue from the preceding year.
-The draft amendment also proposed that the relevant authority should investigate a transaction if the concentration resulting from the transaction has or may have the effect of eliminating or restricting competition, even if such concentration does not reach the filing threshold.
+Subsequently, certain amendments to the Anti-monopoly Law became effective in August 2022.
+The amended Anti-monopoly Law increased the maximum amount of fines that may be imposed on a business operator for violations of certain market concentration requirements to 10% of the business operator's sales revenue from the preceding year and also proposes that the relevant authority should investigate a transaction if the concentration resulting from the transaction has or may have the effect of eliminating or restricting competition, even if such concentration does not reach the filing threshold.